Harley Earl

 Harley Jarvis Earl (November 22, 1893 – April 10, 1969) was an American automotive designer and business executive.
-He was the initial designated head of design at General Motors, later becoming vice president, the first top executive ever appointed in design of a major corporation in American history.
+He was the initial designated head of design at General Motors, later becoming vice president, the first top executive of a major corporation after previously working as a designer.
 He was an industrial designer and a pioneer of transportation design.
 A coachbuilder by trade, Earl pioneered the use of freeform sketching and hand sculpted clay models as automotive design techniques.
-He subsequently introduced the "concept car" as both a tool for the design process and a clever marketing device.
+He subsequently introduced the "concept car" as both a tool for the design process and a marketing device.

 Earl's Buick Y-Job was the first concept car.
 He started "Project Opel", which eventually became the Chevrolet Corvette, and he authorized the introduction of the tailfin to automotive styling.
 During World War II, he was an active contributor to the Allies' research and development program in advancing the effectiveness of camouflage.

 Early life

 Harley Jarvis Earl was born in Hollywood, California.
 His father, J.W.
 Earl, began work as a coachbuilder in 1889.
 The senior Earl eventually changed his practice from horse-drawn vehicles to custom bodies and customized parts and accessories for automobiles, founding Earl Automobile Works in 1908.

 Earl began studies at Stanford University, but left prematurely to work with, and learn from, his father at Earl Automotive Works.
 By this time, the shop was building custom bodies for Hollywood movie stars, including Roscoe "Fatty" Arbuckle and Tom Mix.